trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     the client API is less Promise-first.
   - MCP env is now Config-backed; continue that policy for future MCP settings.
 - Flow stateful services:
-  - Config service, KnowledgeCore service, and FlowManager ref-backed state are complete.
-Librarian now has native Effect module startup, a typed service surface, and an `Effect.whileLoop` runtime, but it still stores service maps and pubsub handles as mutable fields.
-It remains a good candidate for `Context` services, scoped layers, `Ref`/`SynchronizedRef`, `Schedule`, and managed persistence.
+  - Config service, KnowledgeCore service, FlowManager, and Librarian ref-backed state slices are complete.
+Follow-up service work should focus on scoped layers, schedules where polling semantics allow, and managed persistence providers rather than direct mutable service fields.
   - Persistence IO should move toward `FileSystem` or `KeyValueStore` where the installed beta has the needed provider surface.
 - Base messaging/processors: